Frustrations grow as marchers demand faster climate action

-The mood at the protest in Glasgow was upbeat despite the complaints and bursts of rain.
-Climate protests were also held across Europe, including in London, Paris, Dublin, Copenhagen, Zurich, and Istanbul.
+The mood at the protest in Glasgow was upbeat despite the anger and bursts of rain.
+Similar protests were also held in London, Amsterdam, Paris, Dublin, Copenhagen, Zurich and Istanbul.

-Protesters condemned government leaders around the world, saying the climate talks so far have failed to produce the fast action needed.
-Activist Greta Thunberg on Friday condemned the talks as just more “blah, blah, blah.”
+Many of the marchers condemned government leaders for failing to produce the fast action they say is needed, with some echoing activist Greta Thunberg’s view Friday that the talks were just more “blah, blah, blah.”

-“We’re having these conversations, but there are no policies to actually back them,” said Daze Aghaji, a marcher from London at the Glasgow demonstration, shouting over the steady beat of the drums.
+“We’re having these conversations, but there’s no policies to actually back them,” said Daze Aghaji, a marcher from London at the Glasgow demonstration, shouting over the steady beat of the drums.

 Marchers held signs with messages including “Code Red for Humanity,” “Stop big polluters,” “COP26, we are watching you” or simply “I’m angry.”
 One sign asked “If not you, then who?
 If not now, then when?”